Skip to main content

 As stewards, we are responsible for using our time, talents, and treasures in ways that align with God's purposes and bring Him glory.
 This includes caring for creation, supporting the church, helping those in need, and using our abilities to serve others.
 So therefore, let us be diligent, ethical, and purposeful in all that we do.

-Ultimately, our faithfulness in minor details reflects our overall character and reliability.
+Our faithfulness in minor details reflects our overall character and reliability.
 By being trustworthy in all things, we build a foundation of integrity that prepares us for greater responsibilities, and honors God.

 In 2 Corinthians 9:7, Paul writes, "Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver."
 This verse emphasizes that giving should not be done out of obligation or pressure, but as a voluntary and joyful act.
-When we give willingly and cheerfully, it reflects our gratitude for God's blessings and our trust in His provision.

 This generous spirit enhances our relationship with God and fosters a positive, giving culture in our churches.
 Pastoral tip: model what you desire to see!